ForNeVeR/TruePath/README.md

 Also, the methods in the library provide some qualities that are missing from the `System.IO.Path`: say, we aim to provide several ways of path normalization and comparison, the ones that will and will not perform disk IO to resolve paths on case-insensitive file systems.

+The library is inspired by the path libraries used in other ecosystems: in particular, Java's [java.nio.file.Path][java.path] and [Kotlin's extensions][kotlin.path].

 If you miss some other operations, do not hesitate to [open an issue][issues] or [go to the discussions section][discussions].

 Usage